The Setai South Beach

 Meet our specialists

-To start planning your vacation to The Setai South Beach
+Call us on 858 523 9000 to start planning your vacation to The Setai South Beach or take a look at our itineraries to Florida

 Surrounded by a wealth of period Art Deco buildings, and close to some of Miami’s finest restaurants, the Setai South Beach is an exquisitely designed luxury hotel comprising two different buildings: a landmark 1930s Art Deco building and, right beside, a dazzling 40-storey glass tower with magnificent views over the city and the beach.